moll/js-sqlate/README.md

 [table-data-gateway]: https://en.wikipedia.org/wiki/Table_data_gateway

-### Using with Brian Carlson's PostgreSQL
+### Using with Brian Carlson's PostgreSQL Library
-If you'd like to use Sqlate.js with [Brian Carlson's PostgreSQL][node-postgresql] library, here's an example of how you'd do so:
+If you'd like to use Sqlate.js with [Brian Carlson's PostgreSQL library][node-postgresql], here's an example of how you'd do so:

 ```javascript
 var PgClient = require("pg")